Rev. March 31, 2018

 Environmental impacts can only be understood by accurately assessing current conditions and predicting how those conditions might change due to development.

-The EBD is a collection of multiple scientific studies (conducted by 40 different companies and research firms) that describe current environmental conditions.
-Portions of the document have been reviewed by independent scientists through the Keystone Center’s dialogue process, with specific recommendations for further study.
-PLP has stated that it will take into account some of these recommendations.
+The EBD is a collection of multiple scientific studies (conducted by 40 different companies and research firms) that describe the environmental conditions in the project area over the period from 2004-2008 (some studies have continued in order to provide additional data).
+Portions of the document have been reviewed by independent scientists through the Keystone Center’s dialogue process, which resulted in specific recommendations for further study.
+PLP stated that it took into account some of those recommendations.

 The EPA watershed assessment went beyond characterization of the environment to include discussion of the potential risks of large-scale mining.
 A 12-member review panel studied two drafts of the assessment and provided specific recommendations to EPA.
 The agency took those into consideration in preparing the final document, and has published its response to the comments.